-This Aerodrome Vehicle Operators Manual (AVOM) is intended for persons who drive vehicles or motorized equipment on the movement area of Charles Kirkconnell International Airport.
-This AVOM is appendix "C" of the CKIA Aerodrome Manual and as such, any changes in this Manual must be approved by the Civil Aviation Authority of the Cayman Islands before implementation.
+This Aerodrome Vehicle Operators Manual (AVOM) is intended for persons who drive vehicles or motorized equipment on the movement area of the Owen Roberts International Airport (ORIA).
+This AVOM is Annex "C" of the Owen Roberts International Airport Aerodrome Manual and as such, any changes in this Manual must be approved by the Civil Aviation Authority of the Cayman Islands (CAACI) before implementation.

-The Manual contains mandatory procedures and information related to the safe operation of vehicles and equipment on an airport, but may not necessarily include procedures to cover specific conditions which may occur from time to time; some situations are unique.
-Such situations should be addressed by applying best judgment in the interest of safety.
+The Manual contains mandatory procedures and information related to the safe operation of vehicles and equipment on an airport but may not necessarily include procedures to cover specific conditions which may occur from time to time; some situations are unique.
+Such situations should be addressed by applying the rules of right of way and best judgment in the interest of safety.

 The cooperation of everyone is necessary to prevent potentially serious accidents on airports.
-The CIAA has compiled this Manual to be used in employee training.
-The purpose of the Manual is to promote safety by helping to reduce runway incursions, miscommunications with Air Traffic Control, and apron mishaps.
+The CIAA has compiled this manual to be used in employee training, in order to promote safety by helping to reduce runway incursions, miscommunications with Air Traffic Control and apron mishaps.
 Employees who operate vehicles or equipment on airports also have key responsibilities in these efforts.
-The vehicle operator is ultimately responsible for the safe operation of the vehicle.
-Employers have the responsibility to ensure that vehicle operators are given appropriate training and briefings before they are assigned to any duties in the movement area, and they are responsible to have any deficiencies promptly corrected.
+It is ultimately the vehicle operator who is responsible for the safe operation of the vehicle.
+Employers have the responsibility to ensure that vehicle operators are given appropriate training and briefings before being assigned to any duties in the movement area and that any deficiencies are promptly corrected.